bitjson/typescript-starter/README.md

 $ yarn cov
 ```

-This will create an HTML report of test coverage – source-mapped back to Typescript – and open in in your default browser.
+This will create an HTML report of test coverage – source-mapped back to Typescript – and open it in your default browser.

 ## Generate your API docs